debugly/curl-android-ios/README.md

 curl-android-ios
 ================
-The goal of this project is to provide a pre-compiled version of libcurl to be used in Android and iOS.
+The goal of this project is to provide a pre-compiled version of libcurl to be used in Android and iOS/macOS.

 It uses cURL from the upstream repository and it's updated frequently.